-ABI encourages action to sustain long term funding, state and federal, to address the critical needs of lowa's transportation infrastructure.
+ABI encourages action to sustain long-term state and federal funding, to address the critical needs of Iowa's transportation infrastructure.
 Revenue sources should be sought to diminish the reliance on the gas tax over the long term.
-An equitable means should be found to have hybrid and alternative fuels vehicles assist in the support of lowa's transportation infrastructure.
+An equitable means should be found to have hybrid and alternative fuels vehicles assist in the support of Iowa's transportation infrastructure.